ladpriteshkumar/Learn-React/README.md

 ## 33. How do you handle user input in a controlled component?
 You handle user input in a controlled component by adding an onChange() event handler that updates the state of your application with the new value of the input field.

+## 34. How do you create a stateless functional component in React, and when would you use one?
+You create a stateless functional component in React by writing a function that returns JSX.
+You would use a stateless functional component when you don't need to manage state or use lifecycle methods.

+## 35. Can you explain the difference between a presentational component and a container component in React?
+A presentational component is a component that only handles rendering and has no business logic.
+A container component is a component that manages the state of the application and passes data down to presentational components.

+## 36. What is advantage of using component based structure in building react appilcation?
+The advantage of using a component-based structure in building a React application is that it allows for modularity and reusability of code.
+It also makes it easier to manage and maintain large applications.

+## 37. Can you explain the difference between static and dynamic rendering of components in React?
+Static rendering is when a component is rendered once and doesn't change.
+Dynamic rendering is when a component can be re-rendered based on changes in state or props.

+## 38. How do you conditionally render components in React?
+You conditionally render components in React by using conditional statements, such as if/else or ternary operators, short circuiting, in your JSX.

+## 39. How do you handle nested components in React, and what are some best practices for organizing and managing complex component hierarchies?
+You handle nested components in React by breaking down the UI into smaller, reusable components and passing down data as props.
+Some best practices for organizing and managing complex component hierarchies include using presentational and container components, avoiding deeply nested components, and using a state management library like Redux.

+## 40. Can you explain the concept of JSX in React, and how it allows you to write HTML-like syntax in your JavaScript code?
+JSX is a syntax extension for JavaScript that allows you to write HTML-like syntax in your JavaScript code.
+It is used to describe the structure of the UI in React components, and is transformed into JavaScript at build time.
+It makes it easier to write and reason about UI code